Azure/typespec-azure/docs/libraries/azure-resource-manager/reference/data-types.md

 ### `ResourceKindProperty` {#Azure.ResourceManager.ResourceKindProperty}

-Model used only to spread in the standard `kind` envelope property for a resource
+Model representing the standard `kind` envelope property for a resource.
+Spread this model into a resource model if the resource support ARM `kind`.

 ```typespec
 model Azure.ResourceManager.ResourceKindProperty